-The Professional Practice Committee shall be charged with the responsibility of advising the Dean and other University officials regarding the administration of the Professional Practice Plan on behalf of the Hudson College of Public Health Faculty.
+The Professional Practice Committee shall be charged with the responsibility of advising the Dean and other University officials regarding the administration of the Professional Practice Plan on behalf of the College of Public Health Faculty.
 The University administration, including the accounting and legal departments, are available to assist the Committee as needed.
+In addition, the Professional Practice Committee may obtain, at its expense, the advice of legal counsel, accountants, consultants, and others as required.
+It is expressly understood, however, that only the University legal counsel may prepare legal documents and represent the University and its constituent parts in its external affairs.